 This is like a standard lifetime mortgage.
-However, you can choose to make repayments in full or on an ad-hoc basis to reduce the effect on the value of your estate.
+However, you can choose to make repayments in full or on a regular basis to reduce the effect on the value of your estate.
 Some plans allow you to make repayments that are equal to or less than the amount of interest that is charged.
-The balance is paid off from the value of your estate once you have died or have moved into long-term care.
+The balance and the interest accrued is paid off from the value of your estate once you have died or have moved into long-term care.

-- ✔ The cash you release is tax free and can be spent on whatever you like.
+- ✔The cash you release is tax free and can be spent as you wish.

-- ✔ You continue to own 100% of your home, thereby benefiting fully from any future increase in its value.
+- ✔You continue to own your home, thereby benefiting fully from any future increase in its value.

-- ✔ By paying the interest each month you limit the impact of releasing equity on the size of your estate.
+- ✔By paying the interest each month you reduce the impact of releasing equity on the size of your estate.

-- ✔ With some interest-only lifetime mortgages, you can release considerably more than would be available from a standard lifetime mortgage.
+- ✔With some types of interest-only lifetime mortgages, you can release considerably more than would be available from a standard lifetime mortgage.

-- The amount that you will leave as an inheritance is likely to be reduced as the initial amount is still outstanding.
+- ✗The amount that you will leave as an inheritance is likely to be reduced as the initial amount is still outstanding.

-- Some interest only plans will be subject to affordability checks.
+- ✗Most interest only plans will be subject to affordability checks.

 Other alternatives to equity release